TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Nether biome now has a thin Savanna border for better biome transition.
 ·All biomes has patches of mainly Glowstone Ore blocks (and sometimes other Glowstone variants) between Y = 45 to 70 (some has Y = 60 as max) to provide light at top of the topmost Ravine maze and at top of Cave Caverns.
 ·Most biomes now has patches of Glowstone variant blocks under their ledges to provide light (spawns at Y = 70 and higher).
 The biomes that does not have these patches includes all snowy biomes, all ocean biomes, and most Badlands biomes.
+·Patched bug that made Tall Birch Forest trees leaves break because the leaves were too far from the trunk.
+·Patched bug that generated giant trees too close to build height limit and got them cut off in Dark Forest Hills biome.

      Structures:
 ·Crosses with very rare hidden chest in Swampland Hills biome has their loot nerfed.